wconrad/rabbit_droppings/README.markdown

 * You want to edit messages in a queue.
 You can dump the queue to a file, use a text editor or a one-off program to change the file, and then write the messages back into the queue.

+# Why not?

+This library is brand new and has not been battle tested.
+Proceed with caution.

 # Backup format